floesche/neuView/ROI_PERCENTAGE_IMPLEMENTATION.md

 ## Overview

 This document describes the comprehensive enhancement of the ROI innervation table to include:
-- Pre-synapse and post-synapse percentage columns
+- Input and output percentage columns with intuitive terminology
 - DataTables functionality with sorting and searching
 - Cumulative percentage columns that update dynamically
-- Slider-based filtering for minimum percentage thresholds
+- Logarithmic slider-based filtering for minimum percentage thresholds
 - Interactive features similar to the upstream/downstream connectivity tables

 ## Background